TDT4242/tdt4242-webapp/README.md

   1. Clone the repo, but make sure it is an archive
   2. Using docker (make sure you have this installed), navigate to the location of the archive.
   3. Build the image from the archive, i.e. "docker build -t IMAGE - < archive.tar.gz".
-  4. Run the image you built using "docker run IMAGE -p 3000:3000"
+  4. Run the image you built using "docker run -p 3000:3000 IMAGE"
-  5. Access the running instance by getting the ip ("docker-machine ls") and connecting to this at port 3000.
+  5. Access the running instance by getting the ip ("docker inspect CONTAINER-ID") and connecting to this at port 3000.

 ### Requirements
 Following are the two sets of use cases (which were how our requirements were specified) for the two iterations of this project.